 - FAQ

-The web framework market has consolidated.
+The web framework market consolidated.
 In 2010, there were 50+ viable options.
-Today, there are maybe 10 that matter—and the choice is clearer than it's been in years.
+Today, there are maybe 10 that matter, and the choice is clearer than it has been in years.

 Key trends in 2026:

 - Hiring matters more than hype.
-Laravel is less "cool" than Rust frameworks, but you can hire 50 Laravel developers faster than 5 Rust engineers.
+Laravel is less "cool" than Rust frameworks, but you can hire 50 Laravel developers in the time it takes to find five Rust engineers.

-- TypeScript is now table-stakes.
-If your framework doesn't have strong TypeScript support, it's already at a disadvantage.
+- TypeScript is now table stakes.
+If your framework does not have strong TypeScript support, it is already at a disadvantage.

-- Deployment has become easier.
-Vercel, Railway, and serverless platforms have made "complex" deployments routine.
-This shifts the decision from "Can we deploy this?" to "Can we build it fast?"
+- Deployment got easier.
+Vercel, Railway, and serverless platforms made "complex" deployments routine.
+The decision shifts from "can the team deploy this" to "can the team build it fast."

 Strengths: